 Thus, the summative assessment for this module consists of:

-The end-of-semester 2 hour examination (60%) will give students an opportunity to demonstrate their knowledge in-depth in relation to selected topics drawn from across the IHRM syllabus.
-They will answer two questions from a choice of five – drawn from all areas of the course.
+- The end-of-semester 2 hour examination (60%) will give students an opportunity to demonstrate their knowledge in-depth in relation to selected topics drawn from across the IHRM syllabus.

 Formative assessment and feedback